 Team leader, Division of Clinical Immunology, Department of Laboratory Medicine, Karolinska Institute, Stockholm, Sweden

 Nima Rezaei is a Professor of clinical immunology at TUMS, vice dean of international affairs in the School of Medicine, and deputy president of RCID.
 He received his PhD in clinical immunology and human genetics from the University of Sheffield in the UK after graduation in medicine (MD) from TUMS.
 He wrote hundreds of papers and edits for leading book series and is the founding president of Universal Scientific Education and Research Network (USERN).
 He has published more than 670 articles in the field of basic and clinical immunology and primary immunodeficiency.

-Research Center for Immunodeficiencies, Children's Medical Center, Tehran University of Medical Sciences; Department of Immunology, School of Medicine, Tehran University of Medical Sciences; Network of Immunity in Infection, Malignancy and Autoimmunity (NIIMA), Universal Scientific Education and Research Network (USERN), Tehran, Iran
+Professor of Clinical Immunology, Research Center for Immunodeficiencies, Children's Medical Center, Tehran University of Medical Sciences, Iran; Department of Immunology, School of Medicine, Tehran University of Medical Sciences, Iran; Network of Immunity in Infection, Malignancy and Autoimmunity (NIIMA), Universal Scientific Education and Research Network (USERN), Tehran, Iran

 Reza Yazdani is Assistant Professor at the RCID, TUMS, in Iran.
 He is an academic member of the RCID, the pre-eminent centre in Iran for primary immunodeficiency.
 He holds a PhD in medical immunology focusing on basic immunologic methodologies and immunologic phenotyping of patients with primary antibody deficiency.
 He has received numerous awards and honors and published over 100 papers in the field.